waggle-sensor/sensors/v4.1/README.md

 Firmware version 4.1 is not based on v3, so the data collection structure is so much different then the previous firmwares.
 Libraries that have been used for v2 and v3 are separately implemented on various ```Sensor*.ino``` files in this version.

-Moreover, all conversion equations that were implemented in v2 and v3 firmwares have moved to decoder part, [**pywaggle protocol v5**](https://github.com/waggle-sensor/pywaggle/tree/master/waggle/protocol/v5).
+Moreover, all conversion equations that were implemented in v2 and v3 firmwares have moved to decoder part, [**PyWaggle protocol v5**](https://github.com/waggle-sensor/pywaggle/tree/master/waggle/protocol/v5).
 Thus, all the data sent from this firmware are raw byte readings as they were collected from sensors directly.

 ## How to Put a New Sensor